 With Eldon Square bus station less than 10 minutes walk away, you can take your pick of bus routes to get to St James’ Park from any part of town.

-If you don’t want to walk far on match day, take the Metro.
+If you don’t want to walk, take the Metro.
 St James’ Park has its own station near the stadium’s entrance.
 The Central train station is just 15 minutes’ walk from St James’ Park.

 We have a huge range of fantastic hotels in the North East for the business and leisure traveller.
 If you're on business, check into our airport hotels.
 We also have a range of hotels ideally located for a weekend break away.
 Plus, there are hotels near Newcastle University and a collection of budget hotels for the price conscious Whichever part of Newcastle you’re planning to visit, you’ll find a selection of comfortable Premier Inn hotels nearby.